Custom AI Agent Development

 What an agent can take on

-An agent is only useful if it can reach your data and your tools.
-We connect agents to your systems through the Model Context Protocol, the emerging standard for exactly this, so the agent works with your real records and existing software rather than a stale copy.
-The connection is scoped and permissioned: the agent sees and does only what you allow it to.
+An agent is only as capable as the tools you give it.
+We connect agents to your systems through the Model Context Protocol, the emerging standard for exactly this, so an agent can reach your real records, your existing software, a web search, or whatever else the job calls for, and choose between them as it works.
+The connection is scoped and permissioned: the agent can use only the tools you hand it, on the data you allow.

 1